DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 ## Continuous distributions

-In this lesson we will explore continuous distributions.
+In this chapter we will explore continuous distributions.
 This means we work with probability density functions and use them to find probabilities.
 Thus we must integrate, either numerically, graphically, or mathematically.
-The cumulative distribution function will also play an important role in this lesson.
+The cumulative distribution function will also play an important role in this chapter.

-There are many more distributions than the ones in this lesson but these are the most common and will set you up to learn and use any others in the future.
+There are many more distributions than the ones in this chapter but these are the most common and will set you up to learn and use any others in the future.

 ### Uniform distribution